deltanode/react-playground/09-optimizing-our-app/notes.md

-### `Chapter - 09 Optimizing our app`
+### `Chapter - 09 Optimizing our app` [Advanced concepts]

-We use hooks everyday in our code in functional component
+- We use `hooks` everyday in our code in functional component:

-Basic hooks -> useState() and useEffect()
+- Basic hooks: `useState()` and `useEffect()`

-Advanced concepts today -> Custom Hooks
+## Custom Hooks

-Why ?
+- Why ?
 How ?
 When ?

-Why ?
-Readability, Resuability, SoC and maintainability

-Why we use functions ? to perform some task that can be reused

-there should be a common where we can keep our utility functions and use in our code

-utils folder -> reusable functions could be placed

-This makes our code `testable`

-### Custom Hooks

-RestaurantMenu Component is doing 2 things : fetching data & displaying data

-So simply to do only one job : dispay data and moving fetching logic to custom hook

-Whenever creating a custom hook -> create in a new file -> use keyword before hookname

-component name -> captilise first letter function (custom hook) -> camelCase

-why export default for custom hook -> since there is one separate hook js for each hook function why named export for config file -> many functions and variables

-update state using custom hook

-Inside custom hook => state & useEffect and async API call

-Custom hook for checking internet connection : to use only once

-How to fake offline -> network tab -> offline

-Cleanup eventListener while moving out of that component

-Assigment :

-Local Storage : Get and Set local variables

-Code Splittling
-Dynamic bundling
-Lazy loading
-Chunking
-On Demand loading

-Logical bundles of our app

-Import Instamart -> lazy load
-This is a promise
-Initially, on demand loaded components, will not be laoded

-React suspends the loading using Suspense

-Don't lazy load inside component -> it will reload during everytime it re-renders
+- Why ?

+  - Readability,
+  - Resuability,
+  - maintainability / modularity / sepration of concern
+  - testability

+- Why we use functions ?

+  - To perform some task that can be reused.

+- There should be something common, where we can keep our utility functions and use in our code
+  - **`utils folder`**: reusable functions could be placed here

+#### Creating Custom Hooks

+- `RestaurantMenu.js` Component is doing two things : `fetching data` & `displaying data`
+- Now, we simply want the component tp do only one job : display data.
+So, we are moving fetching logic to `custom hook`

+- Whenever creating a custom hook

+  - create in a new file .
+  - create hook name with `use` word.
+[This is a react way of doing things.
+Eg: useState()]

+- Why **export** `default` for custom hook

+  - Since there is only one separate hook for each hook function.

+- Why `named` **export** for config file

+  - As, there are many functions and variables in config.js

+- Update state using custom hook

+  - Inside custom hook => state & useEffect and async API call

+- **Create Custom hook** for `checking internet connection` : to use only once

+  - How to fake offline -> network tab -> offline
+  - Cleanup `eventListener` while moving out of that component.

+- Assigment :
+  - creat custom hook for `Local Storage`.
+[Hint: Get and Set local variables]

+## Code Splittling

+- Code Splittling

+  - also known as Dynamic bundling
+  - also known as Lazy loading
+  - also known as Chunking
+  - also known as On Demand loading
+  - also known as On Logical bundles

+- Import `Instamart.js` using **`lazy load`**

+  - This is a promise
+  - Initially, on demand loaded components, will not be laoded
+  - React suspends the loading using Suspense

+- **DISCLAMER**: Don't lazy load inside component, As, it will reload everytime during re-renders.